Bhat Vahis: Reliability

 According to historians, Bhat Vahis have to be used with caution when retrieving contemporary evidences.
 There are Vahis that were written by Bhatts who were in attendance of the Gurus, such as Vahis written by Bhatt Narbud Singh who accompanied Guru Gobind Singh to Nanded, and on the other hand, there are also some of the Vahis that were not written as eyewitnesses but instead after the occurrence of an event.

 Bhat Vahi entry on the marriage ceremony of Sahibzada Ajit Singh, dated to 1761 Bk. (ca.1705 C.E.)

-Historian Harbans Singh mentions:On the whole, these Bhat Vahis are a mine of information of historical and sociological value.
-Historian Jeevan Deol while talking about Bhat Vahis says:The authenticity of some of the bhatt vahi extracts published by Garja Singh is, however, rendered doubtful by the fact that neither the originals nor the extracts made by him seem to be present in any institutional collection in the Punjab.Dr.
-Balwant Singh Dhillon mention:Guru Kian Sakhian is said to be largely based on the Bhatt Vahis which its author has got from his ancestors.
+Historian Harbans Singh mentioned the following about the records after their discovery:On the whole, these Bhat Vahis are a mine of information of historical and sociological value.Historian Jeevan Deol while talking about Bhat Vahis says:The authenticity of some of the bhatt vahi extracts published by Garja Singh is, however, rendered doubtful by the fact that neither the originals nor the extracts made by him seem to be present in any institutional collection in the Punjab.Balwant Singh Dhillon mentions:Guru Kian Sakhian is said to be largely based on the Bhatt Vahis which its author has got from his ancestors.
 Originally, he wrote it in Bhattakhri, a peculiar form of Devanagari without vowel symbols.
 In 1868 Chhajju Singh, a descendant of the author converted it into Gurmukhi.
-However, its original in Bhattakhri and its second version in Gurmukhi are no longer extant, which puts a big question mark on the very origin of this document.
+However, its original in Bhattakhri and its second version in Gurmukhi are no longer extant, which puts a big question mark on the very origin of this document.According to Chawla (2024), the vahis were not written by the Bhatts in an attempt to leave a historical record but rather to fulfill their role in the purohit and jajmani system (client and patron), thus they should be carefully analyzed.
+Pashaura Singh states that while they provided details about the Sikh gurus and other historical Sikh figures, they should be used "judiciously" and "cautiously".